Download Our Free E-book

 The Rules of the Supreme Court, Order 17, laid out a clear process to manage claims from third parties, known as “Interpleader.”
 High Court Enforcement Officers replaced Sheriffs in 2004, but the Rule remained unchanged for another 10 years before the Civil Procedure Rules adopted it as Part 85.

 The CPR Part 85 process is very similar to the old Rules and in summary, looks like this:

 A third party gives notice to the High Court Enforcement Officer, and Judgment Creditor that of a claim to the controlled goods – see CPR 85.4(1)

-The HCEO will ask the Judgment Creditor if this claim to the goods is accepted or disputed.
-If the claim is disputed, the Judgment Creditor, or any other party with a claim to the goods, must respond with their decision in the form of a Counter-Notice – see CPR 85.4(3)
+The HCEO will inquire with the Judgment Creditor about their acceptance or dispute of the claim to the goods.
+If the claim is disputed, the Judgment Creditor or any other party with a claim to the goods must provide their decision in the form of a Counter-Notice, as outlined in CPR 85.4(3).

 If the Judgment Creditor, or any other party claiming the goods, fails to give the notice required by CPR 85.4(3), the HCEO may apply to the court for directions and seek an order protecting him or herself against any further action